-Today we’re going through the wedding dates you should avoid in 2017, regarding of ethnicity, public holidays, and tricky days you can forget while planning.
+Today we’re going through the wedding dates you should avoid, regarding of ethnicity, public holidays, and tricky days you can forget while planning.
 You’ll be surprised how many dates are on the list.

 First of all, you need to check your own calendar and see what upcoming events you should avoid.
 Things like anniversaries, birthdays, conventions, festivals, or any event that you plan to attend.
 After analyzing the calendar, you will have an overview of the year, involving your friends and your agenda.

 That will cross several dates of the year off, but you’ll avoid terrible mistakes like having a wedding during the big public holiday.
 Big sporting events are a big factor here as well – events like Super Bowl (February 7 and a period around this date) should be avoided.

 Next, pay attention to public holidays and important days throughout the year.
 Here are some of them:

 Thanksgiving and the period around it; November 23-26